Standing Water in Dishwasher? Quick Fix Guide (2026)

 • Run the disposal before every cycle.
 30 seconds of disposal run time clears the shared drain path.

-• Scrape (do not pre-rinse) dishes.
+• Scrape (don’t pre-rinse) dishes.
 Large food chunks go in the trash.
 The dishwasher is designed to handle small particles, not whole food scraps.

 • Run a monthly vinegar cycle.
 Place 2 cups of white vinegar in a bowl on the bottom rack and run a hot cycle.
 Follow with 1 cup of baking soda sprinkled on the tub floor and a short hot cycle.
 This dissolves grease and prevents buildup in the drain path.